The Cembalo Gallery in Rome

 Services: events, congresses and meetings in Rome

-The current activity of the Cembalo Gallery consists in the organization of photography exhibitions 'fine art'.
-The programming and the choice of the artists is done in a completely independent way and promotes activities of Italian and international artists, also with the participation in dedicated fairs of the sector.
+The current activity of the Cembalo Gallery consists in the organization of 'fine art' photography exhibitions.
+The programming and selection of artists is done in a completely independent way and the promotion of Italian and international artists is carried out, also with participation in dedicated trade fairs in the sector.

 The rooms can be made available for one or more days to host private events, exhibitions of works of art or business meetings where you need different environments in which to distribute the work of different groups.